CAP 211 -

 - Using the Unreal Editor

 Chapter 2 presents some truisms about game design that echo what has been presented in your design theory text.
 The concept of iterative design is one you should accept as necessary in all but the simplest projects.
-For example, when you made your first game in Game Maker, you should have immediately thought about what you might do to make even such a simple game better.
+For example, when you make a game for any platform, you should immediately think about what you might do to make even such a new game better.
 This illustrates the cyclic nature of any software design project.
 We can call it a game development cycle (page 32), or a systems development life cycle, but the meaning is the same.

 You begin with an idea.
 You develop the idea into a plan for the game.
 You build a system around the idea: the game, version 1.
 You test it and get feedback about what needs to change, which becomes the next version of the idea.
 In theory, you either run out of things to change and improve, which means the game is finished, or you find a flaw you can't fix, which means you change one or more of your basic ideas.